apache/airflow/BREEZE.rst

           in the form of '/docker-context-files/<NAME_OF_THE_FILE>'

   --disable-pip-cache
           Disables GitHub PIP cache during the build.
-Useful if github is not reachable during build.
+Useful if GitHub is not reachable during build.

-  --add-local-pip-wheels
+  --install-from-local-files-when-building
           This flag is used during image building.
-If it is used additionally to installing Airflow from PyPI, the packages are installed from the .whl packages placed in the 'docker-context-files' folder.
-The same flag can be used during entering the image in the CI image - in this case also the .whl files
+If it is used additionally to installing Airflow from PyPI, the packages are installed from the .whl and .tar.gz packages placed in the 'docker-context-files' folder.
+The same flag can be used during entering the image in the CI image - in this case also the .whl and .tar.gz files will be installed automatically

   -C, --force-clean-images
           Force build images with cache disabled.
 This will remove the pulled or build images